Table of Contents

 Swarming in bees tend to occur either because the hive has become overcrowded, in which case a colony tends to split into two, or because the conditions in the hive have become unbearable for whatever reason so the entire colony leaves to find a new home.

 If you spot a swarm of bees, you might be lucky enough to have the chance to capture them.
-Some swarms settle on low branches while sending out scouts to search for a new home, making the entire process of capturing a swarm easier.
-However, some swarms might decide to stay up high in the branches.
-In this situation it is obviously dangerous to try a capture as you could harm yourself in any number of ways.
+Some swarms settle on low branches while sending out scouts to look for a new home, making the entire process of capturing a swarm easier.
+Nevertheless, some swarms might decide to stay up high in the branches, in which case it is obviously dangerous to try a capture as you could harm yourself in any number of ways.

 After Catching the Swarm

 Once the swarm has been placed into the container, you will need to move it to its new, permanent home.
-Nevertheless, before you do this, you will need to wait until the scouts have returned.
+Before you do this though you will need to wait until the scouts have returned.
 As mentioned above, swarms will have sent out scout bees to search for a new home.
 They are unlikely to return until around dusk.

 The move to their new home should take place once the sun has set as this is when the bees are far less likely to leave the hive.
 If you have used a box or bucket to catch the swarm, you will need to move it to a hive or a nucleus (a small hive that can hold around five frames).
 It is best to move them to their permanent hive as soon as possible.

 When moving the bees, you will need to be as gentle as possible so as not to disturb them too much.
 After all, the swarm will not have any reason not to abscond until the queen has started laying in the new hive.
 If you disturb them too much, they may just up and leave to find a new home.